-This memory module placement table shows you how to place single inline memory modules (SIMMs) on your system board.
+Table 8 shows you how to place single inline memory modules (SIMMs) on your system board.
 Use this information when adding or removing system memory.
 If you want to use dual inline memory modules (DIMMs) in addition to SIMMs, you may do so but the total amount of memory installed on your system board should not exceed 128 MB.
 If you install more than 128 MB (four 32 MB SIMMs and one 16 MB DIMM), the DIMM will be disabled.